MariaDB

 How to extend MariaDB server by installing extensions available in Fedora

-MariaDB Connect Storage Engine enables MariaDB to access external local or remote data (MED).
-In order to install this engine, run:
+MariaDB Connect Storage Engine enables MariaDB to access external local or remote data (MED):

-In Fedora, MariaDB server is available also as a dynamic library, that can be handy in some applications.
-This library (libmysqld.so) is available in the package mariadb-embedded and header files for building an application against this library are available in the package mariadb-embedded-devel.
+MariaDB server is also available as a dynamic library (libmysqld.so) in the package mariadb-embedded.
+Header files for building applications against this library are in mariadb-embedded-devel.

-However the use of the embedded library is discouraged.
-MySQL 8 dropped the embedded library and I expect MariaDB to go in the same direction.
+However, the use of the embedded library is discouraged.
+MySQL 8 dropped the embedded library and MariaDB is expected to follow in the same direction.

-Authors: Adam Samalik, FaramosCZ, Honza Horak, antoninmrkvica, ricky grassmuck
+Authors: Adam Samalik, FaramosCZ, Honza Horak, Michal Schorm, antoninmrkvica